LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/equipment.rst

 Visual Presentation
 ---------
-For the visual stimuli presentation, MRI Lab provides a compatible NNL LCD monitor positioned at the back of the magnet bore.
+For the visual stimuli presentation, MRI Lab provides a compatible NNL LCD monitor positioned at the back of the Magnet Bore.

 Basic monitor specs include:
  * 40" (878 mm horizontal x 485 mm vertical);